-As required by law, Miss Parsons has completed the National Award for SEN coordination at Bath Spa University.
+As required by law, Miss Parsons has completed the National Award for SEN co-ordination at Bath Spa University.

-Training this year has included RWI phonics and spelling, Autism training and Needs of children and understanding behaviour and Thrive updates.
+Training this year has included RWI phonics and spelling, Real PE, Maths no problems, Thrive updates, trauma training and dyslexia training.